 Important Points To Consider:

-With the advancement in technology, a lot of products have incorporated the use of touchscreens.
+With the advancement in technology, a lot of gps devices have incorporated the use of touchscreens.
 This is the same with Handheld GPS.
 They can be a touchscreen, or if you prefer to go old school, they can be with buttons as well.
 Touchscreens allow for a larger display and quick response, but they do have trouble in cold or wet weather.
 In contrast, buttons are more reliable, long-lasting and although they are not as fast, they do get the job done.

 Size & Weight

-In handheld GPS, the battery is of two types.
+In handheld gps devices, the battery is of two possible types.
 The trusty AA is the most commonly used as they are cheap, light, and easily replaceable.
 However, the drawback here is that if you’re planning to go on a long journey, then carrying replacements may increase your weight and make it more inconvenient.
 The other type is rechargeable batteries.
 These are mostly used in high-end devices owing to the lithium-ion.
 The main benefit of rechargeable batteries is that they are less cumbersome, and over time, the cost savings add up.
 With the help of portable solar panels and power banks for recharge, there are very few downsides to these types of batteries.

-If you are in the mood for a long journey, then it might be more suitable to buy a waterproof GPS so that it doesn’t get damaged in storms.
+If you are in the mood for a long journey, then it might be more suitable to buy a waterproof gps device so that it doesn’t get damaged in storms.
 The IPX rating will help you see how much water your GPS can handle, with 0 being none and 8 being complete submersion.

 Satellite Messaging And Emergency Features

-Satellite messaging is becoming one of the most integral features of GPS devices.
+Satellite messaging is becoming one of the most integral features of gps devices.
 For obvious safety reasons, this feature is a must-have for areas where cellular reception is not available.
 Paired with a subscription, this tech allows you to connect in areas without cell service, including sending and receiving texts, posting to social media, sharing your location, and communicating between GPS devices.

 All GPS units have a standard GPS receiver that includes a network of U.S.-owned satellites.
 However, some additional receivers can add convenience when you’re traveling.